 Technology & Engineering

-Researchers at of the School of Engineering and Applied Science are cited for research on password breaches on smartphones.
+Kenneth Foster of the School of Engineering and Applied Science is interviewed about his research on health and radio-frequency energy.

 PHILADELPHIA — Humans produce billions of clot-forming platelets every day, but there are times when there aren’t enough of them, such as with certain diseases or during invasive surgery.
 Now, University of Pennsylvania researchers have demonstrated that a single drug can induce bone marrow cells called megakaryocytes to quadruple the number of platelets they produce.